What Is NemoClaw? NVIDIA's AI Agent Play, Explained

 ZeroClaw is the performance-focused variant for edge deployments and resource-constrained environments.

 NemoClaw is the enterprise infrastructure play.
+It bundles OpenClaw with OpenShell (container isolation + policy engine + privacy router) and Nemotron models for local inference.
 It's not competing with OpenClaw or NanoClaw for individual users.
 It's competing with Microsoft Copilot, Salesforce Agentforce, and ServiceNow's AI agents for enterprise deployment budgets.

 The difference is fundamental.
 OpenClaw and NanoClaw are tools you install and use yourself.
 NemoClaw is a platform that Salesforce would use to build agent features that their customers then use.
 It's one layer deeper in the stack.